 I love an easy traybake and this no bake peppermint slice is one of my most requested and most loved recipes.
 A crumbly biscuit base, creamy peppermint filling and a rich chocolate topping.
 It’s not surprising it’s so popular!

-I really love a traybake recipe.
+I love a traybake recipe.
 They are so easy to prepare, making them ideal for bake sales, parties or just when you fancy a treat but don’t have loads of time to spend making something.

 If they happen to be no bake, then that’s even better!